 - 1/2 stick of butter

 - 1/2 cup of Bakers’ Southern Traditions Unsalted Blister Fried peanuts

 - While the microwave is cooking the sweet potatoes, coarsely chop the unsalted peanuts.
-Set them aside.
-Pre-heat your oven to 350 degrees.
+Then set them aside.
+Preheat your oven to 350 degrees.

 - After the sweet potatoes come out of the microwave, let them sit with the plastic wrap on for 3 or 4 minutes.
-You can get a steam burn if you remove it too quickly!
-Gently remove the plastic.
-Drain off the water.
+Because you can get a steam burn if you remove it too quickly!
+Gently remove the plastic, then drain off the water.
 Leave the sweet potatoes in the same casserole… no need to dirty up another dish to wash.

 - Use a large fork to mash the sweet potatoes.
-Add 1/4 stick of butter, salt, ginger, cinnamon, and pumpkin pie spice and mix well.
+Then add 1/4 stick of butter, salt, ginger, cinnamon, and pumpkin pie spice and mix well.

 - After all the spices are mixed into the mashed sweet potatoes, evenly sprinkle the brown sugar across the top of the sweet potatoes.
-Take the remaining 1/4 stick of butter and place little pats of butter across the top of the brown sugar.
-Next, add the layer of chopped peanuts.
+Then take the remaining 1/4 stick of butter and place little pats of butter across the top of the brown sugar.
+Lastly, add the layer of chopped peanuts.

 - Place the casserole, uncovered in the preheated oven for 20 minutes.
 The brown sugar will melt with the butter and caramelize.
 The peanuts will get just slightly toasty looking, giving off a mild and nutty aroma.

 This dish is also great when you prep it ahead of time.
 If you do this, keep it covered until ready to bake.
-Store in the fridge, and increase the heating time in the oven if you do this from cold.
+Then store in the fridge, and increase the heating time in the oven if you do this from cold.